Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Introduction

-Our main motivation is to treat simply-connected domains and the boundary conditions given in \eqref{equation:smpl}.
-This already constitutes a general setup which has not been studied in terms of controllability but recently attracted attention in view of inviscid limit problems.
-However, similarly to the Navier-Stokes equations studied in \cite{CoronMarbachSueur2020}, the constructions of the controls extend also to the more general boundary conditions \eqref{equation:rhobc}.
-In particular, the situation $\xvec{M}_2 \neq 0$ introduces interesting challenges.
+Our main motivation is to treat simply-connected domains and the boundary conditions \eqref{equation:smpl}.
+This already constitutes a general setup, which has not been studied in terms of controllability but recently attracted increased attention in view of inviscid limit problems.
+However, the constructions of the controls naturally extend, at least in parts, also to the case of more general domains and allow the prescription of boundary conditions of the form \eqref{equation:rhobc}.
+Attention shall be paid to situations where $\xvec{M}_2 \neq \xvec{0}$ or $\xvec{L}_2 \neq \xvec{0}$ holds, since such configurations lead to interesting challenges that are not fully resolved here.

-Navier slip-with-friction boundary conditions, as already proposed by Navier \cite{Navier1823} two centuries ago, are relevant to a range of applications, thus have been studied in the context of the Navier-Stokes equations from various points of view.
-For instance, inviscid limit problems are treated in \cite{IftimieSueur2011,ClopeauMikelicRobert1998,Kelliher2006,XiaoXin2013}, regularity questions are investigated in \cite{AmrouchePenelSeloula2013,AlBabaAmroucheEscobedo2017,Shibata2007,Shimada2007,AlBaba2019} and control problems are tackled in \cite{CoronMarbachSueur2020,Guerrero2006,LionsZuazua1998}.
-Concerning MHD, several singular limit problems have been studied under Navier slip-with-friction boundary conditions in \cite{GuoWang2016,XiaoXinWu2009,MengWang2016}.
-Compared with the above mentioned references, the here employed boundary conditions are more general in that the shear stresses of the velocity and the magnetic field at the boundary are linearly coupled with tangential velocity and magnetic field contributions.
-While \eqref{equation:rhobc} includes the classical Navier slip conditions studied before, also more complex interactions can be captured.
+The Navier slip-with-friction boundary conditions, as already proposed by Navier \cite{Navier1823} two centuries ago, are relevant to a range of applications, thus have been studied in the context of the Navier--Stokes equations from various points of view.
+For instance, in the absence of magnetic fields, inviscid limit problems are treated in \cite{IftimieSueur2011,ClopeauMikelicRobert1998,Kelliher2006,XiaoXin2013}, regularity questions are investigated in \cite{AmrouchePenelSeloula2013,AlBabaAmroucheEscobedo2017,Shibata2007,Shimada2007,AlBaba2019} and controllability problems are tackled in \cite{CoronMarbachSueur2020,Guerrero2006,LionsZuazua1998,Coron1996}.
+Concerning the situation of incompressible viscous MHD, several singular limit problems involving uncoupled Navier slip-with-friction boundary conditions are addressed in \cite{GuoWang2016,XiaoXinWu2009,MengWang2016}; comparing with these references, the here employed boundary conditions are more general in that the shear stresses of the velocity and the magnetic field at the boundary are linearly coupled with tangential velocity and magnetic field contributions.
+While~\eqref{equation:rhobc} includes the classical Navier slip condition for the velocity, it can capture also more complex interactions in the presence of magnetic fields.

 From the global approximate controllability point of view, several difficulties appear however when the magnetic shear stress is coupled with the tangential velocity: a magnetic field boundary layer potentially enters the analysis of \Cref{section:approxres2}.
 This in turn challenges the construction of magnetic field boundary controls without generating a pressure gradient term or additional control forces in the induction equation.